 A good deal of sensational claims have been made about the Japanese aromic program.
 Some even claim that the Japanese test fired a nuclear device.
 This is highly unlikely for a variety of reasons, most prominately producing weapons grade uranium required a huge industrial effort and massive amounts of electricity.
 Japan simply did not have that capacity.
 The generally accepted academic assessment is that Japans had only a few qualified physicists.
 Even so their theoretical concepts were better than the Germans.
 The Japanese calculations, for example, were more accurate than those of Heisnberg.
 Japan did not, however, have the industrial capacity to build a bomb in 1945.
 In this regard they had even less capability than the Germans.
 The major difficulty was refining the Uranium ore to produce enriched uranium (uranium with a high percentage of the U-235 isotope).
 This required not only a substahtial industrial plant, but massive quantities of electricity.
 The American Manhattan Project used an huge amount iof tghe country's electrical production.
 Neither Japan or Germany had the electrical generating capacity needed nor spare capcity thst coulf bec used.
 The Germans and Japanese were able to isolate small quantities for laboratory use, but were far away from the quantities needed for a nuclear device.
 [Roades]

 The Soviets seized the Japanese facilities and uranium mind at Konan after they declared war on Japan (August 1945).
 Details on what they found have never been released.
-They were closed during the Soviet era anhd as far as well know were not rekease after the disolutiin of the Siviet Union.
+They were closed during the Soviet era anhd as far as well know were not rekease after the disolution of the Soviet Union, unlike many other Workd war II records.
 Konan is now the source of the uranium for North Korea's atomic bombs.

 A few weeks after the end of the War, but even before the signing ceremony in Tokyo Bay, four Soviet Yak-9D fighters forced down the 20th Air Foirce B-29 Superfortress 'Hog Wild' (August 29, 1945).
 [Bybee] This occurred over the city of Konan, the location of the Japanese uranium mine in North Korea.
 Konan is now known as Hungnam.
 The American plane was on a mission to drop supplies to Allied POWs at Konan.
 The Soviets believed it to be a spy mission.
 The Soviets were well aware of the American Manhattan Project because of the extensive NKVD espionage network.
 Thus Stalin was not surprised when President Truman informed him of the American atomic bomb at Potsdam (July 1945).
 He hd already ordered a crash program to build a Soviet bomb.